 You’ll know you’re past perimenopause and have finally reached menopause once your periods have stopped for a full year.
 The average age for this momentous event?
 51.

-But no matter what hand you might be dealt, there are ways for managing your discomfort and feeling more normal.
+But no matter what hand you might be dealt, there are ways to help manage your discomfort and help you feel more yourself.

-Systemic hormone therapy, which is given as a pill or patch, is the best option for managing hot flashes and night sweats, and it can also ease vaginal dryness.
-If vaginal dryness is your only issue, you can also use a local therapy like a vaginal ring, tablet, or cream.
+Systemic hormone therapy, which is given as a pill or patch, is the best option for managing hot flashes and night sweats.
+If vaginal dryness is your only issue, you can use a local therapy like a vaginal ring, tablet, or cream.

 The treatments come with some big risks, though.
-Hormone therapy can increase your chances for heart disease, breast cancer, endometrial cancer, blood clots, and gallstones, and they’re not recommended for women who’ve recently undergone treatment for breast cancer.
+Hormone therapy can increase your chances for heart disease, breast cancer, endometrial cancer, blood clots, and gallstones, and they’re not recommended if you’ve recently undergone treatment for breast cancer.

 Your doc can help you weigh your individual pros and cons and help you figure out the right move for you.